angel329623/Project1/README.md

 Only the Elk Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 -10.0.0.4

-Machines within the network can only be accessed by using the Jump Box (10.0.0.4).
+Machines within the network can only be accessed by using the Jump Box.

 A summary of the access policies in place can be found in the table below.